Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 <img src="../../.assets/cards/traps/Soul Scream.png" height="169px"
 title="When a card or effect is activated: Banish 1 ‘Soul’ Ritual or Synchro monster from your field or Graveyard; inflict damage equal to that banished monster’s ATK or DEF (your choice), also negate all other effects in this Chain.
 If you take more than 2000 damage: You can Set this card from your Graveyard.">
 <img src="../../.assets/cards/traps/Tormenting Trap Hole.png" height="169px"
 title="When your opponent Summons a monster from the Graveyard, or Special Summons a monster using a monster Summoned from the Graveyard as material: Banish the Summoned monster, and if you do, while that card is banished, your opponent takes damage equal to half its original ATK during each Standby Phase.
-You can only activate 'Tormenting Trap Hole' once per Duel.">
+You can only activate ‘Tormenting Trap Hole’ once per Duel.">
 <img src="../../.assets/cards/traps/Darkchoke.png" height="169px"
 title="During each Standby Phase, place 1 Choke Counter on this card, then your opponent takes damage equal to the number of Choke Counters on this card x 200.
 If this card’s effects would be negated, remove all Choke Counters from it instead.
 This face-up card with a Choke Counter cannot leave the field by card effect, unless it is banished.">
 <img src="../../.assets/cards/traps/Victory in Vengeance.png" height="169px"